gzmaslidemir/cpp-practice-projects/README.md

 - Basic input/output
 - Conditional statements

+### 2. Grade Counter

+A program that reads letter grades and counts how many of each grade were entered.

+#### Features:
+- Accepts grades until EOF
+- Uses switch-case
+- Handles uppercase and lowercase inputs
+- Displays grade summary

+#### Technologies Used:
+- C++
+- Loops
+- Switch-case

 ## About Me
 I am a Software Development student currently improving my C++ and problem-solving skills.